 The $225 million 116MW (AC) Ross River Solar Farm south-west of Townsville is expected to generate enough energy to power the equivalent of 65,000 homes.

-The solar farm is sited on a disused mango plantation which has recorded high solar irradiance and is close to a grid connection point.
+The solar farm, which is generating and exporting energy to the grid, is sited on a disused mango plantation which has recorded high solar irradiance and is close to a grid connection point.

-The solar farm will cover more than 200 hectares and comprise feature some 450,000 solar panels which will use horizontal track the sun.
-Developer ESCO estimates construction to take about 12 months and generate more than 150 construction jobs.
+The solar farm covers more than 200 hectares and features some 450,000 solar panels which use horizontal tracking technology.

 The CEFC's $20 million Ross River investment is the CEFC's first equity stake in a solar farm, sending an important signal to institutional investors about the commercial potential of greenfield clean energy developments.

-The 116MW AC (142MW DC) project is being developed by ESCO Pacific and specialist infrastructure manager Palisade Investment Partners.
+The 116MW AC (142MW DC) project was developed by ESCO Pacific and specialist infrastructure manager Palisade Investment Partners.
 The project has secured a 13-year power purchase agreement (PPA) with EnergyAustralia, which is understood to be the largest single solar PPA in Australia to date.